ibm-cloud-docs/cephaas/sds_view_hosts.md

 To view details of a single host, go to the list of all hosts and click on the hostname link.

-The Actions menu on the Host details page shows the actions that you can take.

 The Host details page shows the details of the chosen hostname and all its mapped volumes.
 Table 2 describes this information.